Skip to content

 Through its action, morphine affects the reward system of the brain.
 As the pain signals are blocked, morphine also triggers a dopamine release – one that we know as the “feel good” neurotransmitter.

-Therefore, the reward system of our brain is triggered, prompting us to use the substance again once the effect passes.
-With time, our brain will get used to this feeling of pleasure, to the point where our usual sources of pleasure will no longer be enough.
+Therefore, our brain’s reward system is triggered, prompting us to use the substance again once the effect passes.
+With time, our brains will get used to this feeling of pleasure to the point where our usual sources of pleasure will no longer be enough.

 Signs of A Morphine Addiction